-So when I welcomed my first visitor to Thailand and her visit was 100% vacation time for her, I saw this as the perfect opportunity for me to get some R&R, too, instead of working on my laptop until I fall asleep with my head on the keyboard (happens more often than I’d like to admit).
+So when my girlfriend asked me if she could visit me in Thailand and her trip was 100% vacation time for her, I saw this as the perfect opportunity for me to get some R&R, too, instead of working on my laptop until I fall asleep with my head on the keyboard (happens more often than I’d like to admit).
 The plan was to take some time off together, to splurge on tasty food, take time to relax and to explore together, lay on the beach and enjoy sunset beers.

 Why visit Koh Tao?

 And Koh Tao turned out to be the perfect place to do exactly that.
 I’d long wanted to visit Koh Tao, the smallest of the three most popular islands in the Gulf of Thailand.
 It is less touristy than the other two (Koh Samui and Koh Phangan), known for great snorkeling and diving spots, pristine beaches and a clientele of independent and younger travelers.